Learn from the following video on you setup forwarders to start ingesting on-premise data into Cloud.

 - docker logs cfps

-Once the setup is completed, navigate to Chronicle CMS in Resolution Intelligence and create detection rules on top of Chronicle data to push the signals to Resolution Intelligence.
+Once the setup is complete, navigate to configurations and create detection rules to generate signals in the Resolution Intelligence Cloud.

 Comments